bobwallis/Blueline/README.md

 -------------------------------------
 Run `./update`.
 This will download and import the most recent data, create required assets in the web folder, and warm up all caches.
+Use the `--nopull` flag to do the update without pulling the latest code for Blueline from Github, and use the `--nodata` flag to update Blueline without reloading all the data.

 5) Use
 -------------------------------------
-Visit `http://blueline.local` (or whatever address you've assigned to your local web server in step 2).
+Visit `http://blueline.local/app_dev.php/` (or whatever address you've assigned to your local web server in step 2).

 6) Maintain